jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-6-three-steps-to-improve-hugos-rss-feeds/index.md

 ### Adding enclosure tags

 We can effectively copy and paste the code being used for generating Twitter cards and modify it for enclosure tags.
-The snippet of code ultimately ends up looking like this.
+The snippet of code ultimately ends up looking like this  :point_down:

 ```html {linenos=table}
 {{- $pagePermalink := .Permalink -}}